ExiLaQuote/The-Domain-of-Ontology.github.io/README.md

 Click on the "index.html", "conquer.html", and "style.css" files to see the code!
 ```
 ```
 The website is an experiment.
-It's just meant to be "cool", that's all hehe.
+It's just meant to be "cool" and test out features.
+That's all hehe.
 ```